China Supplier asking for your EIN number?

 The US Internal Revenue Service use EINs to track and collect duties and taxes.

-An EIN, or Employer Identification Number or Taxpayer Identification Number, is a sequence of nine numbers.
+An EIN, Employer Identification Number or Federal Taxpayer Identification Number, is a sequence of nine numbers.

 If you are unsure of your Employer Identification Number, you can locate it easily.
 Contact the Internal Revenue Service and request a copy of the number.
 Review bank and accounting records, looking for a nine-digit number sequence.
 Look at previous 1099s from companies you supply for.
 All 1099s must include the vendor or business’s identifying numbers.
 Apply for a new number if you have none by filling out the EIN form on the IRS.gov website.
 You can also request a paper form to be sent to your home or business address.
 Completely fill out the information then return the form to the IRS office.